swedenconnect/credentials-support/README.md

 <a name="transformation-to-other-formats"></a>
 ### 3.2.
 Transformation to other Formats

-The **credentials-support** libraries offer a uniform way of representing credentials via the [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) interface and also a smooth and efficient way of configuring those (see section [5](credential-bundles-and-configuration-support) below), but other frameworks and libraries have their way of representing credentials.
+The **credentials-support** libraries offer a uniform way of representing credentials via the [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) interface and also a smooth and efficient way of configuring those (see [Section 5](credential-bundles-collections-and-configuration-support) below), but other frameworks and libraries have their way of representing credentials.
 So, we need a way to handle this.
 The solution is the `tranform` method:

 ```java
 /**